ying-tang/help-documentation/_cinder/Ephemeral_to_Cinder.md

 author: Blue Box Support
 dateAdded: June 16, 2016
 ---
-### How to Move from Ephemeral Disk to Cinder Storage

 Transitioning from the ephemeral disk to the Cinder disk cannot be performed by making a snapshot, because snapshots do not include ephemeral storage.